colloqi/piSignage/README.md

 5. Get in touch with us at support@pisignage.com for any assistance or to order prebuilt piSignage image SD card.

 <a id="advanced"></a>
-### Method 2: Install on top of the latest Raspbian OS or Debian/Ubuntu variant for other platforms
+### Method 2: Mainual install on top of Raspbian OS/Debian/Ubuntu variants

-You could install player2 on top of standard Raspberry OS or Debian OS for other platforms yourselves.
+You could install player2 on top of standard Raspberry OS or Debian/Ubuntu OS for other platforms yourselves.
   - [Please click this link for instructions on how to install](https://pisignage.com/releases/Player2_installation_procedure.html).

 ### More Resources